 Neinstein's medical malpractice lawyers will guide your case through the legal system, allowing you and your loved ones the time and peace of mind to focus on recovery and healing.
 Despite the Ontario healthcare system's reputation for providing timely, capable care, instances of medical error and neglect continue to occur, and can cause great grief and pain for both the victims and the victims' families.

 With head offices located at 1200 Bay St, Suite 800, in downtown Toronto, Neinstein's is one of the GTA's top-rated personal injury law firms.
-If you or a family member in the Cornwall area has been injured by medical malpractice, contact one of Neinstein's medical malpractice lawyers today to set up a free, no-obligation consultation.
+If you or a family member in the Cornwall area has been injured by medical malpractice, contact Neinstein Medical Malpractice Lawyers today to set up a free, no-obligation consultation.
 We are proud to provide service to the Cornwall area, and are happy to speak with you to discuss the circumstances of your claim.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.